LxveAce/LxveAce/README.md

 ## Projects

 **[Cyber Controller](https://github.com/LxveAce/cyber-controller)** connects firmware flashing, device controls and serial tools in one desktop and web interface.
-It is under active development; see the repository for current releases, supported hardware and known limits.
+Still working on it, lotta updates to come.
+Supports most esp32 firmware / hardware & other hardware. please see the git repo for a proper list.

 **[LxveOS](https://github.com/LxveAce/lxveos)** is ESP32 firmware built around explicit board profiles and a shared capability manifest.
 It is still in development.
 A successful build is only part of board support; displays, pin mappings, and peripherals need their own testing.